How to Clean Your Vacuum Filters

 Emily Fazio, 2017

-Mimi Huang, a Product Manager for BLACK+DECKER Home Products reinforced the importance of cleaning your vacuum filters, sharing that “clean filters maintain strong suction and help pick up dirt and debris effectively.
+Mimi Hoang, a Product Manager for BLACK+DECKER Home Products reinforced the importance of cleaning your vacuum filters, sharing that “clean filters maintain strong suction and help pick up dirt and debris effectively.
 Filters that are clogged may severely impact a vacuum cleaner’s performance."

 She adds, "we recommend checking and cleaning your filter when emptying the dustbin.
 It’s also important to replace your filter every six to nine months depending on your cleaning frequency.
 Keeping your vacuum cleaner free from blockages ensures a top performing vacuum cleaning system.”